aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithIAMIntegrationTests/README.md

 9. Click on Attach Policies, choose **AWSAppSyncInvokeFullAccess**, and attach the policy.
 This will allow users that are signed into the app to have access to invoke AppSync APIs.

-10. Create `GraphQLWithIAMIntegrationTests-credentials.json` with a json object containing `username`, and `password`, used to create the cognito user in the userpool.
+10. Create `GraphQLWithIAMIntegrationTests-credentials.json` inside `~/.aws-amplify/amplify-ios/testconfiguration/` with a json object containing `username`, and `password`, used to create the cognito user in the userpool.

 ```json
 {